 The macroeconomics of agriculture may affect the economic environment of specific enterprises and, in turn, affect the applicability of decision-making tools.
 In addition, Extension and other information providers may have competing demands that prevent effective dissemination of research results.
 IPM program outcomes will be affected by weather extremes, corporate and academic production of new plant genetics and new chemistries for control.

 - After Only (post program)

 - Retrospective (post program)

-- Before-After (before and after program)

-- Other
+- Other (Third-Party)

 End-of-year follow up survey: Agents make one-on-one contacts to interview producers.

 End-of-program survey: Used at the Dyersburg Grain Conference.